StarPlayrX/bigmac/README.md

 * Includes CloneToolX exclusive disk cloning software not found in any other Patcher
 * macOS 11.2.3 (clean build with no race condition)
 * macOS Monterey Beta 2
-* Please beware of kernel related PCIe race condition issue that Apple introduced around 11.3.x
+* Please beware of kernel related PCIe race condition issue that Apple introduced after 11.3
 ## Mac Pro
 * Bluetooth 2 EDR is not compatible with macOS 11 or later.
 Pull the card during the installation.
 * USB1.1 is not supported by the installer.
 If you have a flashed card, boot cmd-S. then at # prompt, type exit + return key